Thesheik/my_dank_app/readme.md

 # How to set up an Express app (detailed)

+Check the "multifile1" branch for an example of the app being broken up into a couple files.

 1. Set up app
   - Command line stuff
     - Create a directory